versatiles-org/versatiles-documentation/basics/versatiles.md

 - **Keep it simple**
   _We focus on core functionality that everyone needs.
 Less features for special cases.
 We prefer simple solutions that allow more flexibility.
 Minimal dependencies._
 - **Include everyone**
   _We don't focus on our use cases or the problems of a particular group.
-Instead, we build solutions that everyone needs: from beginners to professionals, from amateurs to cooperations.
+Instead, we build solutions that everyone needs: from beginners to professionals, from amateurs to corporations.
 Keep in mind, that the world is big and diverse._
 - **Look forward**
   _Focus on solutions that have a long-term future._